OfirRoditi/TaskManagerApp/README.md

-# Welcome to your Expo app 👋
+# Welcome to your Expo app 👋exp

 ## Get started
 1. Clone the repository: